-Land Gains Tax is a tax on the gain from the sale or exchange of Vermont land that was held for less than six (6) years.
-The definition of land may include the sale of timber or timber rights.
+Land Gains Tax is a tax on the gain from the sale or exchange of Vermont land that was held by the seller(s) for less than six (6) years.
+The value of the land may include the proceeds from the sale of timber or timber rights.

 Unless the seller cites an exemption from Land Gains Tax on the Property Transfer Tax return filed for the transfer, they must file a Land Gains Tax Return LGT-178.
 Even if they determine no tax is due by completing their LGT-178 return,or by obtaining a Commissioner's Certificate for no tax due.
 Buyers must also complete an LGT-177 even if no withholding and/or no tax is due.

 Preparers who file more than five returns per calendar year are required to use myVTax for filing.
 This does not mean you can file up to five on paper and then file subsequent returns online this means if you know you will file more than five returns for the year you must file all of them electronically through myVTax.